ethersphere/bee-docs/docs/bee-developers/useful-dev-info.md

   - Start jaeger:
 `docker run -p 6831:6831/udp -p 16686:16686 jaegertracing/all-in-one:latest`

-  - start locally two bee nodes (different data dirs and ports) and connect them (see "Start a private network" in the [tutorial section](/bee-docs/tutorial)) with `--tracing` flag provided for both nodes
+  - start locally two bee nodes (different data dirs and ports) and connect them (see "Start a test network" in the [advanced section](/docs/advanced/starting-a-test-network)) with `--tracing` flag provided for both nodes

-- Make a call to the pinpong API on one of the two nodes (`curl -XPOST localhost:6061/pingpong/<overlay address other node>`).
+- Make a call to the PingPong API on one of the two nodes (`curl -XPOST localhost:6061/pingpong/<overlay address other node>`).

 Validate tracing in the web interface (`http://localhost:16686/`).